WRTV: WRTV

 In June 2012, WRTV opened a secondary facility at the studios of news/talk radio station WIBC (93.1 FM) in downtown Indianapolis; most of the station's newscasts are produced out of the Monument Circle studio, which underwent renovations to house production facilities.
 This resulted from a multi-year agreement with WIBC's owner Emmis Communications that was signed that April, in which WRTV also provides news content for WIBC with some staff appearing on both stations.

 In May 2014, Scripps announced that WRTV's North Meridian Street studios would begin handling the master control operations of the company's 19 television stations as early as July of that year, expanding upon an existing regional centralcasting hub built under McGraw-Hill ownership.
 The expanded operations created 10 new jobs.
 Scripps renewed ABC affiliations for WRTV and nine other stations through 2019 on December 10, 2014.

 On August 13, 2020, WRTV dropped its longtime "RTV6" moniker, and began branding itself as simply "WRTV: Working for You".
 Concurrent with the move, the station introduced a new logo; for the first time in WRTV's 71-year history, the station's analog/virtual channel number was not shown.
 The station's newscast was rebranded from RTV6 News to WRTV News.
 On the same date, WRTV updated to the latest Scripps standard graphics package.

+In October 2025, E. W. Scripps Company announced it had agreed to sell WRTV for $83 million to Circle City Broadcasting, owner of WISH-TV and WNDY-TV.

 Programming

-Syndicated programs seen on WRTV include Live with Kelly and Ryan, Dateline, We the People, The Jennifer Hudson Show, Judge Judy, and The List (which is produced by Scripps).
 WRTV clears the entirety of ABC's network schedule and typically airs all network programs in pattern, except during instances where the station carries breaking news or severe weather coverage, or special programming.
 During the 1987-88 season, WRTV preempted ABC's 9:30 p.m. time slot on Fridays, following the move of Max Headroom to Thursdays, in favor of the short-lived Suzanne Somers vehicle She's the Sheriff.
-In 2004, WRTV, among the McGraw-Hill stations preempted a showing of the 1998 Steven Spielberg war drama Saving Private Ryan.
-McGraw-Hill, at the last minute, opted to air the film instead.
+In 2004, WRTV, along with the other McGraw-Hill stations, claimed that they tried to preempt Saving Private Ryan, but out of desperation, aired the film.